trailofbits/dylint/examples/restriction/non_topologically_sorted_functions/README.md

 ### What it does

-It enforces a certain relative order among functions defined within a module.
+It enforces a relative order among functions defined within a module.
+Callers must precede their module-local callees.
+Functions called by the same caller should appear in call order, unless that ordering would conflict with caller-callee constraints.
+Caller-callee constraints take precedence, and a call-order constraint is ignored if adding it would create a cycle.

 ### Why is this bad?